legluondunet/MyLittleLutrisScripts/Diablo/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions.

 Technical notes:
+- Project Tchernobog  v0.1.6c
 - To find others players for online games, ask on Discord: https://discord.gg/82BaSAP.
-- Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/
+- Please report issue concerning this script on my Github page: https://github.com/legluondunet/MyLittleLutrisScripts/